windkh/node-red-contrib-telegrambot/README.md

 Remark: You need to have sufficient permissions to be able to do this message forwarding.

-## Advanced options when sending messages.
+## Advanced options when sending messages
 Text messages can be formatted as markdown, e.g. to support bold and italic style.
 To enable markdown format set the *parse_mode* options property as follows:
 ```